joewalnes/jquery-simple-context-menu/README.md

       ]});

 The beforeOpen argument is optional: it's useful to pass a callback to do thing before the menu is shown, i.e. highlight the appropriate row in a table.
+The event object is passed to the callback.

 Icons
 -----